-Pulling a 100kg sled 1000km across Antarctica would be much easier if it were not for all the Sastrugi.
+Pulling a 100kg sledge 1000km across Antarctica would be much easier if it were not for all the Sastrugi.
 What is a Sastrugi you ask?
-Sastrugi is a Russian work meaning “parallel wave like ridges caused by winds on the surface of hard snow, especially in polar regions”.
-In this video I talk about how the Sastrugi is formed and the impact they have on or speed and difficulty of travel.
-In the end, we had Sastrugi for 90% of the expedition and in some sections they were huge and constant.
+Sastrugi is a Russian word meaning “parallel wave-like ridges caused by winds on the surface of hard snow, especially in polar regions”.
+In this video, I talk about how the Sastrugi is formed and the impact they have on or speed and difficulty of travel.
+In the end, we had Sastrugi for 90% of the expedition and in some sections, they were huge and constant.
 When there is no break between Sastrugi it is like riding a bike across a field of speed bumps.
 86.5 to 88.5 degrees were particularly bad and when you throw low visibility conditions into the mix, making any distance in a day becomes a huge effort.

 Enjoy the video.